Autism

 Getting a more specialist assessment:

-Some families pursue private assessment, particularly when NHS waits are long or when previous assessments have been inconclusive.
-For girls specifically, it's worth looking for a clinician or service with explicit experience in assessing the female autistic phenotype.
-The Lorna Wing Centre for Autism, run by the National Autistic Society, specialises in complex and subtle presentations, including women and girls.
-The DISCO assessment tool, developed at the centre by Dr Lorna Wing and Dr Judith Gould, is a flexible, person-centred diagnostic tool recommended by the NHS.
+Some families pursue private assessment, particularly when NHS waits are long.
+For girls specifically, look for a clinician with explicit experience in the female autistic phenotype.
+The Lorna Wing Centre for Autism (run by the National Autistic Society) specialises in complex and subtle presentations including women and girls; we went there for Annabel's assessment and their expertise in girls specifically is the reason we chose them.
+Whichever route you take, bring written evidence: school reports, your own notes on what you observe at home, and anything from other professionals involved.

 What about autistic women who weren't diagnosed as children?